erajasekar/erajasekar.github.io/_posts/2020-01-25-how-to-publish-blog-from-notion.md

 To make a site SEO friendly, HTML meta tags like `<meta property="PROPERTY_NAME" content="VALUE">`  should be added to the `<head>` section.

 Luckily, Notablog already adds most of the required meta tags.
 The only tag I need to add is `og:image` to provide cover image for social sharing like facebook and twitter.

+Before adding metatags, I want to understand the theme system.

 ### Create custom theme in Notablog

-Before adding metatags, let's look at the Notablog's directory structure and understand the theme system.
+Let's look at the Notablog's directory structure.

 ```
 notablog-starter